 To get the wheels in motion I asked that the web owners allow me to control the placement of the ads just for 4 weeks.
 I placed two prominent Google Adsense ads on the main page, making sure they were in headers or sidebars so they would show throughout.
 I also asked them to place a link to their best performing affiliate.

-I then setup a single Facebook page under my company name, CompulsionMedia.
+Then, I setup a single Facebook page under my company name, CompulsionMedia.
 The idea behind this is that the company promotes several different websites, which means a Facebook page for it that promoted other websites wouldn’t look out of place.
 This was actually true, except the websites that company promotes are actually my own and not the ones promoted for this article.

 We setup a Facebook pixel, which is their form of Google Analytics, and we also setup additional analytics to make sure we could track where all of the hits were coming from.
 A couple of these sites were new, so it was easy and while there were discrepancies elsewhere, we were good for the most part.